 Missions may be:

-- Pre-scheduled with the client for a specific date and time.
-It must be flown at that date and time.
+- Pre-scheduled missions.
+The mission must be flown at the given date and time.

-- Pre-scheduled with the client for a range of dates and times to chose from.
+- A semi-flexible mission.
 It will be shown as scheduled at the first available time in your dashboard and notification email.
 There will be a note in the "Additional Information" for the mission, detailing if there are any other times the flight may be flown.
 If you would like to switch to one of the other available times then reply to our mission accepted email with the new time.

-- Un-scheduled... asking the pilot to chose next appropriate date based on the weather requested in the mission.
-Most un-scheduled missions will will ask for the mission to be flown on the next clear or partly cloudy day.
+- Flexible missions.
+Most flexible missions will ask for the mission to be flown on the next clear or partly cloudy day.
 However, some will ask for a sunny day or state that cloudy weather is acceptable.
 Pilots are responsible for selecting the next appropriately weathered day.